Alliance Trust PLC: Director/PDMR Shareholding

 Notification of Transactions of Directors/Persons Discharging Managerial Responsibility and their Closely Associated Persons

-The following Director has purchased ordinary shares of 2.5 pence each in Alliance Trust PLC as detailed below.
+The following person, who is closely associated with Karl Sternberg, a Non- Executive Director of Alliance Trust PLC, has purchased ordinary shares of 2.5 pence each in Alliance Trust PLC as detailed below.

 The following notification, made in accordance with the requirements of the EU Market Abuse Regulation, gives further detail.